steppedreckoner/TowerDefense/ReadMe.txt

 by right-clicking Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
 Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
 This will be addressed eventually).
 Access AOE Fire Strike by pressing 'Q' and clicking on the map.
-Fire Strike has a 4 second duration and a 10 second cooldown.
+Fire Strike has a 4 second duration and has a 10 second cooldown.
+Get AOE Tower Buff by pressing 'W'.
+This will increase the rate of fire for all towers in its range.
+Get Slow AOE by pressing 'E'.
+This will slow down in-range enemies.

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
 Press